How to Incorporate the Sheer Layering Trend Into Your Spring Wardrobe

-Kylie Jenner Rocked a Sheer Dress on Insta — and You Can Too: Shop the Trend for Spring
+Rihanna Rocked a Sheer Dress on the 2023 Oscars Red Carpet — and You Can Too: Shop the Trend for Spring

-As Kylie Jenner advertised an upcoming lash product on the Kylie Cosmetics insta, we couldn't help but notice how stunning she looked in a sheer dress.
-The reality star showcased her curves in a see-through white lace number, and she's just one of the celebs we've seen embracing the naked dress trend this season.
-From Olivia Rodrigo to Anne Hathaway, so many of our favorite stars have embraced the sheer style in 2023.
+As Rihanna rolled up to the Oscars red carpet, we couldn't help but notice how stunning she looked in her sheer dress.
+The 2023 Best Original Song Oscar nominee showcased her baby bump in a see-through black number, and she's just one of the celebs we saw embracing the naked dress trend at the 2023 Academy Awards.
+From Lady Gaga and Halle Bailey to Sophie Turner and Sabrina Carpenter, so many of our favorite stars have embraced the sheer style for awards season.

 Don't let the name scare you — the key to making sheer pieces a part of your everyday style is the magic of layering.
 Before you start experimenting with sheer pieces, you'll want to start with the right undergarments: black or skin-toned bodysuits, bras and high-waisted briefs make an otherwise bold look feel more wearable.